SoftwareONE-SAP/meteor-reactable/README.md

 The downside to doing this is that the `Reactable.publish` helper function will no longer automatically work.

+### config.source.ready [ `ReactiveVar` ]

+When Reactable has access to the subscription behind the data it is displaying, it knows when the subscription is "ready".
+Using this information it adds a "loading" class to the root of the component.

+If you want this functionality when Reactable does not have access to the subscription, e.g if the source is an array, you can use `source.ready`.
+This takes a ReactiveVar as a value.
+That ReactiveVar resolves to `true` when the data is "ready", and `false` when it is not.

 ### `config.source.fields` [ `Array` ]

 This optional array contains a list of document keys which we wish to have access to.
 As with MongoDB you also get the _id.
 If the collection is an `Array` of `Objects` rather than a Mongo collection and an _id doesn't exist, a fake one is added.
 Any key which has an entry in `config.fields` (discussed next) will automatically be in this list, so usually you don't need to specify it.
 One example of when you might need this functionality: